-The main dress should be comfortable and cool.
+Your mission trip dress code should be comfortable and cool.
 Our destination can be very hot during the day (no AC) and sometimes very rainy (tropical rain all day).

 For Church don't worry about impressing anyone.
 Clean, casual clothes are perfect.

 For most other times, walking around town or while at the various ministry locations please dress modest, and comfortable.
-We will all be in close quarters and we want to all be comfy and mindful of our hosts and team members.
+We will all be in close quarters and we want to all be comfy while staying mindful of our hosts and fellow team members.
 Be Sure to Check the Weather in La Ceiba

-***It's a great idea to pack a change of clothes in your carry-on.***
+***It's a great idea to pack a change of clothes along with any immediate needs such as toiletries and medications in your carry-on.***

 Below is a very basic packing list that may be used as a guide to help you pack lightly, and efficiently.